-Assumed initial public offering price per share of our common stock \$ Historical net tangible book value per share as of June 30, 2020 Pro forma increase in net tangible book value per share as of June 30, 2020 Pro forma net tangible book value per share as of June 30, 2020 \$ Increase in pro forma net tangible book value per share attributable to new investors in this offering \$ Pro forma as adjusted net tangible book value per share after this offering \$ Dilution of net tangible book value per share to new investors \$
+Assumed initial public offering price per share of our common stock \$18.00 Historical net tangible book value per share as of June 30, 2020 \$ (897.72) Pro forma increase in net tangible book value per share as of June 30, 2020 \$ 896.78 Pro forma net tangible book value per share as of June 30, 2020 \$ (0.94) Increase in pro forma net tangible book value per share attributable to new investors in this offering \$ 2.64 Pro forma as adjusted net tangible book value per share after this offering · \$ 1.70 \$ 16.30 Dilution of net tangible book value per share to new investors \$16.30

-Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share would increase or decrease, respectively, our pro forma as adjusted net tangible book value per share after this offering by \$ per share and the dilution to new investors by \$ per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Each increase of 1,000,000 shares in the number of shares of common stock offered by us would increase the pro forma as adjusted net tangible book value by \$ per share and the dilution to new investors would decrease by \$ per shares in the number of shares of common stock offered by us would decrease the pro forma as adjusted net tangible book value by \$ per share and the dilution to new investors would increase by \$ per share and the dilution to new investors would increase by \$ per share, assuming the assumed initial public offering price remains the same and after deducting underwriting discounts and commissions.
+Each \$1.00 increase or decrease in the assumed initial public offering price of 18.00 per share would increase or decrease, respectively, our pro forma as adjusted net tangible book value per share after this offering by \$0.15 per share and the dilution to new investors by \$0.85 per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase of 1,000,000 shares in the number of shares of common stock offered by us would increase the pro forma as adjusted net tangible book value by \$0.55 per share and the dilution to new investors would decrease by \$0.55 per share, assuming the assumed initial public offering price remains the same and after deducting underwriting discounts and commissions.
+Each decrease of 1,000,000 shares in the number of shares of common stock offered by us would decrease the pro forma as adjusted net tangible book value by \$0.59 per share and the dilution to new investors would increase by \$0.59 per share, assuming the assumed initial public offering price remains the same and after deducting underwriting discounts and commissions.

-If the underwriters exercise their over-allotment option in full, the pro forma as adjusted net tangible book value per share after giving effect to this offering would be \$ per share, and the dilution in pro forma as adjusted net tangible book value per share to new investors in this offering would be \$ per share.
+If the underwriters exercise their over-allotment option in full, the pro forma as adjusted net tangible book value per share after giving effect to this offering would be \$2.05 per share, and the dilution in pro forma as adjusted net tangible book value per share to new investors in this offering would be \$0.35 per share.

-The following table summarizes, as of June 30, 2020:
+The following table summarizes, as of October 15, 2020:

-- the total number of shares of common stock purchased from us by our existing stockholders and by new investors purchasing shares in this offering; - the total consideration paid to us by our existing stockholders and by new investors purchasing shares in this offering, assuming an initial public offering price of \$ per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, before deducting the underwriting discounts and commissions and estimated offering expenses payable by us in connection with this offering; and - the average price per share paid by existing stockholders and by new investors purchasing shares in this offering.
+- the total number of shares of common stock purchased from us by our existing stockholders and by new investors purchasing shares in this offering; - the total consideration paid to us by our existing stockholders and by new investors purchasing shares in this offering, assuming an initial public offering price of \$18.00 per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, before deducting the underwriting discounts and commissions and estimated offering expenses payable by us in connection with this offering; and - the average price per share paid by existing stockholders and by new investors purchasing shares in this offering.